THE EDGE OF SPACE AND THE END OF TIME |

 As a thought experiment, consider a group of eight theoretical dust particles arranged to form the corners of a cube.
 These imaginary particles have no mass or charge (this is a thought experiment) and they are situated far, far away from any massive object.
 Since they, themselves, have no mass, charge or motion relative to each other, they would be expected to remain in a fixed position relative to each other.

 Now insert a large massive body into the nearby space and measure the positions of the particles again.
 One would find that the particles are no longer positioned at the corners of a cube.
 Their positions relative to each other will have changed.
-They now measure further apart along an axis radial to the massive object and squeezed a bit in the orthogonal directions (like a Chinese finger trap).
+They now measure further apart along an axis radial to the massive object and squeezed a bit in the orthogonal directions.

 The particles have moved relative to each other only because the underlying space they are embedded in has been changed.
 The spacetime manifold itself has been stretched out of shape by the massive object.